plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Each Cercle has a group of ***"Cercle Members"*** who may represent its Rôles in its Processus de Gouvernance.

-A Cercle's Cercle Members include all Associés filling its Premier Lien Rôle, as well as each Associé serving as Rôle Lead for a Rôle in the Cercle.
-If a Rôle has multiple Rôle Leads, a Cercle may adopt a Politique to limit how many of them represent that Rôle as Cercle Members in its Processus de Gouvernance.
+A Cercle's Cercle Members include all Associés filling its Premier Lien Rôle, as well as each Associé serving as Porteur for a Rôle in the Cercle.
+If a Rôle has multiple Porteurs de Rôle, a Cercle may adopt a Politique to limit how many of them represent that Rôle as Cercle Members in its Processus de Gouvernance.

 #### 1.5.1 Cercle Reps

 Any Cercle Member of a Cercle may call for the selection of a ***"Cercle Rep"*** to help represent that Cercle within any broader Cercle containing it.
 The selected Cercle Rep fills the ***"Cercle Rep Rôle"*** in the Cercle, as defined in Appendix A.

-The Cercle Rep becomes a Cercle Member of any broader Cercle containing that Cercle's outer Rôle, with the authority to represent that Rôle just like a Rôle Lead.
+The Cercle Rep becomes a Cercle Member of any broader Cercle containing that Cercle's outer Rôle, with the authority to represent that Rôle just like a Porteur.
 A containing Cercle may limit or prevent these Cercle Reps from becoming its Cercle Members via a Politique, but only if its Rôles have another way to enjoy comparable representation within that Cercle.

 Selecting a Cercle Rep happens via the election process and rules defined in Article 3, unless a Politique defines an alternate process.
 The only candidates eligible to serve as a Cercle's Cercle Rep are those Associés filling Rôles within the Cercle.
 Anyone serving as a Premier Lien for a Cercle may not also serve as its Cercle Rep. No more than one person may serve as a Cercle's Cercle Rep at a time, unless a Politique of a containing Cercle allows it.